riceissa/issarice.com/wiki/product-reviews.md

 small personal websites seem much harder to game, and I get to look at the reviewer's general personality and writing along with the product reviews.

+# Linode (web hosting)

+Started using around November 2014.

+I use Linode for [hosting this website](colophon) (and some other websites as well).

+I've been happy with Linode; it does everything I need.

+Sometime around 2018 or so, Linode switched the dashboard to a "modern web design" one full of JavaScript.
+I would have preferred to stick with the old dashboard, but since I rarely sign in it's not too much of a problem.

+# Hover (domain names)

+Started using around November 2014.

+It does everything I need (which isn't much, since I just manage a handful of websites) and does it without causing me any pain, so I am happy with it.

 # Lenovo ThinkPad X220